m7mdy9/chiaki-bot/README.md

 Main is the main Production Repo, while testing is the Repo where testing will occur.

 ## Suggestions
 Feel free to add suggestions either by issues or doing a pull request for todo.md, I'm open to all appropriate suggestions that are reasonable for a discord bot or a danganronpa themed suggestion.
-(For your information, I'm yet to finish V3 so don't spoil me please!)

 ## Contribution
 If you feel like contributing, please do!
 And if you do, I will forever be grateful to you!